 5. Know Things Will Get Better

 Understand that there is light shining through that dark hole and things will get better.
 Allah the Almighty promises us in the Quran, “Verily, with every hardship comes ease” [94:5].
 All of that patience and remembrance of Allah will pay off, one just needs to have Tawakkul or trust in Allah.
 Any promise made by Allah is a guarantee.
 We can have peace of mind in the knowledge that most hardships are temporary, and relief is soon to follow.
+We should always keep making dua to thank Allah, no matter what the current situation is.

 And when things do finally get better, one must remember to thank Allah and never forget him, for he is the grantor of all happiness and all success.